 This brand is pure and completely free from harmful fillers.
-Also, the zinc is in the efficiently absorbed zinc l-methionine form, as opposed to the poorly absorbed zinc oxide found in most grocery store supplements.
+Also, the zinc is in the efficiently absorbed zinc gluconate form, as opposed to the poorly absorbed zinc oxide found in most grocery store supplements.

 Another great option is this Garden Of Life Vitamin Code Raw Zinc, which also comes with a bonus 60mg of vitamin C.

 Vitamin C is another vital nutrient for acne; according to this study, acne patients have 40% less vitamin C in their bloodstream than average.
 Specifically, vitamin C is an incredible supplement for anxiety acne, since it removes excessive levels of the stress hormone cortisol from the bloodstream.

 Vitamin C is also excellent at reducing old acne scars, since it’s a co-factor in the formation of collagen proteins which are involved with wound healing.
 It also happens that increasing collagen levels can strengthen the skin and delay ageing.

 If you want a vitamin C supplement without any zinc then I’d recommend this Garden of Life Vitamin Code Vitamin C.